Income Protection Insurance For Contractors

 The answer is yes.
 You can take out a policy regardless of whether you are a contractor operating as a sole trader or using a limited company.

-The requirements are being 16 years of age or above, registered to pay UK tax, registered with a UK medical practice for the last three years and having a UK bank account.
+The requirements are: being 16 years of age or above, registered to pay UK tax, registered with a UK medical practice for the last 3 years, and having a UK bank account.

 Is Income Protection the same as ASU?